 This delicious Picual from Camino de Anibal is incredibly delicious.
-Because this oil is picked to press in under four hours from harvest, the olives were milled at the peak of quality.
-The bottle even has chemistry on on it!
-With a low free fatty acidity of 0.1% (Remember – the International Olive Oil Council’s (IOOC) standard for EVOO is 0.8%) this oil is great for using with heat.
-Feel free to sear steaks and roast tomatoes, you name it, this oil would be delicious with all of the above.
-Because the oil has a Peroxide Value of 5.1 (IOOC standard = 20) it will have a pretty good shelf life as well, being far away from rancid and slowing oxidizing after harvest.
+Because this oil is picked to press in under four hours from harvest, the olives were milled at peak quality.
+The bottle even has chemistry on it!
+With a low free fatty acidity of 0.1% (Remember – the International Olive Oil Council’s (IOOC) standard for EVOO is 0.8%) this oil is great for use with heat.
+Feel free to sear steaks and roast tomatoes.
+This oil would be delicious with all of the above.
+Because the oil has a Peroxide Value of 5.1 (IOOC standard = 20) it will have a pretty good shelf life as well.
+This picual is far away from rancid and slowly oxidizes after harvest.

 Picual is the most common varietal ground in Spain.
-Most of this variety are in the city of Jaén, in Andalusia.
-Although this olive oil estate is further north and closer to Valencia, in Hellín in the region of Albacete.
-At the foothills in the mountains, the region is perfect for growing olives, and a slightly more temperate than the southern regions creates a less pungent olive as the trees are less stressed in the summer heat.
+Most picual groves are found in the city of Jaén, in Andalusia.
+Although Camino de Anibal Picual is harvested from their estate, located further north and closer to Valencia, in Hellín in the region of Albacete.
+At the foothills of the mountains, the region is perfect for growing olives.
+Albacete is slightly more temperate than the southern regions creating a less pungent olive as the trees are less stressed in the summer heat.

-Love drizzling this lovely rich Picual Extra Virgin over fresh tomatoes and yogurt.
+Love drizzling this lovely rich EVOO over fresh tomatoes and yogurt.
 The perfect afternoon snack!
+You can find even more recipes that use picual in Spain – Recipes for Olive Oil and Vinegar Lovers